 Receivers

-Communications devices used for the conversion of transmitted signals into a format appropriate for use by Substation RTUs and/or other control hardware.Supply Restoration By Onsite Switching Only
+Communications devices used for the conversion of transmitted signals into a format appropriate for use by Substation RTUs and/or other control hardware.

+Supplier of Last Resort

+Supplier of Last Resort refers to the process when an energy supply company exits the market through the process described in the Supplier of Last Resort Guidance published on Ofgem’s website.

+Supplier of Last Resort Adjustment

+Has the same meaning given to the term SLRA in CRC 2B, Part K (Calculation of Allowed Pass-Through Items) of the electricity distribution licence.

+Supplier of Last Resort Net Costs Incurred

+Has the same meaning given to the term SLRA in CRC 2B, Part K (Calculation of Allowed Pass-Through Items) of the electricity distribution licence.

+Supply Restoration By Onsite Switching Only

 Cost category relating to unplanned incidents on the power system voltage network that are resolved by network switching only.